-We help disadvantaged children living in extreme need by sending aid (food, medicine, books, school supplies, diapers, clothing, etc) to orphanages throughout the world; initially focusing on the Philippines and Ukraine and responding to international emergencies as they arise.
-We strive to give hope and love to each child, to nurture a strong foundation for a brighter future.
+Maya’s Hope works to help disadvantaged children living in extreme poverty by sending aid (food, medicine, books, school supplies, diapers, clothing, toys) to orphanages throughout the world.
+Initially building strong relationships with centers in the Philippines and Ukraine, our organization now also seeks to fund international emergencies regarding children, as they arise, as well as continue expanding as funds increase.
+We strive to give hope and love to each child in need and to nurture a strong foundation for a brighter future.

 “In 2007, I lost my mom unexpectedly.
 It made me realize that life’s short and if you want to make God laugh, tell him your plans, because you never know what tomorrow brings.